 Just as a healthy body needs to rely on all five senses, a healthy business needs a set of systems in place that are working together, collecting, interpreting and delivering the full range of business “sensory” data to the whole organization.
 There’s no foolproof formula, but every business, at the very least, needs to prioritize technologies that enable them to understand their customers, follow the money, analyze business data, monitor system health and support their human capital.

-I recently joined one of LLR’s newest investments in the revenue cycle management space, Kemberton Healthcare, as CTO.
-We are right now going through this process of looking at the systems we have in place and making decisions about investing in them or replacing them, in keeping with our evolving five-year business plan.
-It is an exciting time to say the least, but by fighting system sprawl and prioritizing interoperability, we are on track to gain the operational insights we need to hit our growth targets and the organizational intelligence we need for success.
+When I joined one of LLR’s investments in the revenue cycle management space, Kemberton Healthcare, as CTO, we were going through this process of looking at the systems we have in place and making decisions about investing in them or replacing them, in keeping with our evolving five-year business plan.
+It was an exciting time to say the least, but by fighting system sprawl and prioritizing interoperability, we got on track to gain the operational insights and organizational intelligence we needed.